xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Databases/README.md

 *Note*: If the database is changed, client drivers need to store the current database name on their side, too.
-This is because connections in ArangoDB do not contain any state information.
+This is because connections in AvocadoDB do not contain any state information.
 All state information is contained in the HTTP request/response data.

-To connect to a specific database after arangosh has started use the command described above.
-It is also possible to specify a database name when invoking arangosh.
+To connect to a specific database after avocadosh has started use the command described above.
+It is also possible to specify a database name when invoking avocadosh.
 For this purpose, use the command-line parameter *--server.database*, e.g.

-    > arangosh --server.database test
+    > avocadosh --server.database test

 Please note that commands, actions, scripts or AQL queries should never access multiple databases, even if they exist.
-The only intended and supported way in ArangoDB is to use one database at a time for a command, an action, a script or a query.
+The only intended and supported way in AvocadoDB is to use one database at a time for a command, an action, a script or a query.
 Operations started in one database must not switch the database later and continue operating in another.